gfe--gluten free easily

 My spice cabinet — It mostly speaks for itself, but I keep my homemade vanilla extract, baking powder, baking soda, xanthan gum, spices, and seasonings here.
 All play a critical role in so much of my cooking and baking.

 My refrigerator – Oh, this spot is the “mother lode” at our house and the contents change frequently.
 What seems to take up the most room there at the moment is greens and other fresh fruits and veggies; e.g., spinach, romaine, mixed greens, cabbage, cole slaw greens mix, artichokes, cucumbers, cilantro, lemons, limes, and Iceberg for Mr. GFE’s sandwiches.
-I have a door full of condiments and small jars like most everyone else.
+I have a door full of condiments and small jars like almost everyone else.
 There’s bouillon, pickle relish, green tomato relish, hot sauce, bottled garlic, gluten-free soy sauce (La Choy), maple syrup, mustard (several kinds), mayo, and wine.
 Mr. GFE has dairy milk and I have almond milk.
 The refrigerator drawers house butter, hard cheese, cream cheese, assorted sliced cheese, corn tortillas, coconut, dried cranberries, and carrots.
 We also keep a supply of V-8 and coconut water, plus Mr. GFE’s (gluten-full) beer.
 Oh, and of course, I always have plenty of eggs … preferably from my friends’ chickens for so many baked goods and the basis of whole meals via assorted frittatas and quiches.

 Freezer above refrigerator – I always store my leftover bits of chicken, beef, and such in my Everything Soup container.
 Another container stockpiles leftover bits of meatballs, taco meat, meat sauce for spaghetti, and the like for chili later.
 Packages of meats and seafood (like BOGO shrimp) that I plan to use in the near future also get stored here.
 There are bags of frozen veggies and leftover bounty from last summer like shredded zucchini.
 Next to the black-eyed peas is the ham bone from Easter dinner (soon to become a version of this soup).
 And the large wrapped container is the tub for my Cuisinart ice cream maker.
 Chicken livers and catfish (we trade our friend Jack venison for catfish) can be seen in the door.